-Increase in current directly impacts the cost of power generation and also increases transmission losses.
-The conductor used in an equipment is designed to pass a particular amount of current through it.
+An increase in current directly impacts the cost of power generation and also increases transmission losses.
+The conductor used in equipment is designed to pass a particular amount of current through it.
 If the power factor of the supply is poor, more current may flow to the equipment and can either damage the equipment or reduce the life expectancy.

 Utilities impose huge penalties on commercial consumers who have a p.f. below a certain level.
-Therefore, it is very important to maintain the power factor at a certain value for the effective utilization of power.
+Therefore, it is very important to maintain the p.f at a certain value for the effective utilization of power.

 The major cause of the low power factor is the highly inductive industrial load connected to the system.
 When we say inductive industrial load, induction motors are the major contributors.
 Most of these motors operate at low lagging p.f.
 When operated at light loads, it operates at a p.f of 0.1-0.4 and rises to 0.8-0.9 at full load.
 Apart from induction motors, induction heating furnaces, and arc lamps also have a very poor p.f.